What GEO Is

 • User experience signals: GEO requires citation-ready structure

-• Authority without clarity: Authority signals are necessary but not sufficient.
-GEO requires content clarity and atomicity to determine segment eligibility.
-Backlink accumulation alone does not guarantee retrieval if segments are ambiguous.
+• Authority without clarity: backlink accumulation alone does not guarantee retrieval if segments are ambiguous

 This does not mean traditional SEO is obsolete.
-It means GEO operates at a different layer with different constraints.
+GEO operates at a different layer with different constraints.

 See common failure patterns →